Lippia javanica (Burm.f.) Spreng

 The family Verbenaceae is a family of herbs and shrubs or small trees often with aromatic leaves.
 There are 36 genera and approximately 1035 species in tropical and subtropical regions, with just a few representatives in temperate areas.
 There are 8 genera and approximately 40 species in Southern Africa.
 There are 6 indigenous species of Lippia in South Africa.

 Lippia was named after Augustin Lippi 1678- 1701, an Italian traveller and natural historian who was killed in Abysinnia.
-This plant also occurs in Java, hence the epiphet "javanica".
+This plant also occurs in Java, hence the epiphet javanica, meaning 'from Java'.

 It is possible that its aromatic leaves protect this plant as animals do not usually browse it, except in exceptional circumstances.

-This plant is well known medicinally to many African tribes and to many avid herbalists and herb gardeners.
+This plant is well known medicinally to many African people and to many avid herbalists and herb gardeners.

 Different parts (the leaves, twigs and occasionally the roots) of the plant are used for different reasons.
 The Xhosa people are known to drink it in a weak infusion as a tea substitute and in a stronger infusion for the treatment of coughs, colds and bronchial problems in general.
 They use the leaves and stem and drink it with milk or water.
 In addition the Xhosa people also use Lippia javanica for the disinfection of meat that has been infected with anthrax.